avaje/avaje-jsonb/README.md

 </dependency>
 ```

-And add avaje-jsonb-generator as a annotation processor.
+And add avaje-jsonb-generator as an annotation processor.
 ```xml

 <!-- Annotation processors -->